kshji/getssl_gcloud/README.md

 Look file [dns_gcloud.README.txt](dns_gcloud.README.txt)

-Include more using getssl with Google Cloud DNS.
+Includes more instructions on how to use Google Cloud DNS with the `getssl` command.

 Regards,